 But you can minimize these problems with the best sunscreens for pregnancy.

-They protect your skin from damage caused by the sun.
+They protect your skin from sun damage caused by the ultraviolet rays.

 And fragrance-free lotions with gentle, natural ingredients won’t cause breakouts or irritation.

 If you don’t have time to read the complete article, here are our top picks.